infretis/infentory/pore_formation/README.md

 The order parameter function `orderp.py` included here utilizes a linear combination of the pore expansion CV [2] and local leaflet proximity [1].

-Generating 1 reactive trajectory may require around 50 GB of space and 24-48h of compute using a node containing a GPU.
+Generating 1 reactive trajectory may require around 50 GB of space and 12-48h of compute using a node containing a GPU.

-We refer to more simple and indepth tutorials [].

-# Required packages
+## Required packages

 Be sure to be on the latest versions of the main branches of `infretis` and `inftools`.
 For example in an environment,